-Encoded XSS The attacker performs a XSS attack against a WAF, encoding the payload in ASCII or hex to avoid triggering the firewall's filters.
+Encoded XSS The attacker performs a XSS attack against a WAF (Web Application Firewall), encoding the payload in ASCII or hex to avoid triggering the firewall's filters.

 An IDS (Intrusion Detection System) monitors, detects, and alerts about possible intrusions (passive mode).
 An IPS (Intrusion Prevention System) also blocks them (active mode).
-An IDS can be network-based (NIDS) or host-based (HIDS).
+Can be network-based (NIDS) or host-based (HIDS).